thrasher-corp/gocryptotrader/backtester/backtest/README.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## Backtest what
+## Backtest package overview

-- Is used to setup the entire backtester
+The backtest package is the most important package of the GoCryptoTrader backtester.

+It is responsible for the following functionality
-- Loads the config
+- Loading settings from a provided config file
-- Gets candle data
+- Retreiving data
-- is what breaks down kline data into events
+- Loading the data into assessible chunks
+- Analysing the data via the `handleEvent` function
-- cycles through events
+- Looping through all data
+- Outputting results into a report

 ### Please click GoDocs chevron above to view current GoDoc information for this package